Dechrissen/subregular-learning/README.md

 The scripts `train_all.sh` and `train_all_lstm.sh` do not take any arguments and will produce all of the models examined in `report.pdf`.
 After they have been run, the scripts `collect_evals.sh` and `collect_evals_lstm.sh` or `evals_csv.py` can be run without arguments to collect all of the evaluation metrics we considered into a single csv file.

 ### Adding new languages

+Need to add info here to explain how to add languages and describe the `/subreglib` directory.